kippnorcal/tech_new_hires_tracker/README.md

 The connector will need a .json credential file.
 The path to this file lives in teh .env file.
 For more information about setting up Google Authentication, check out the [pygsheets documentation](https://pygsheets.readthedocs.io/en/stable/authorization.html) on it.

 ## Running the Connector
-Navigate to repo's directory and build Docker image
+From the repo's directory, build Docker image
 ``````
 docker build -t tech-tracker-connector .
 ``````